DForant/coffeeguild/readme.md

 ## Overview

-The Coffee guild is a small neighborhood coffeeshop that is looking to build an online presence.
+The Coffee guild is a small neighborhood coffee shop that is looking to build an online presence.
 They would like to step up their online game with a complete brand and website design.

 ## Client Questionaire